Kitware/CDash/docs/NOTIFICATIONS.md

 ## High Level Overview

-When a CTest document is submitted is submitted the XML handler responsible for creating the CTest submission is passed to a subscription builder.
+When a CTest document is submitted the XML handler responsible for creating the CTest submission is passed to a subscription builder.
 The subscription builder determines the build's project users and the topics that they are subscribed, then proceeds to check the build submission for criteria matching that of each of the subscribers topics.
 Once the subscriptions have been created and notification builder, in our first case, an email builder is created, it is passed the subscriptions and an email message for each subscriber is constructed.
 Those messages are then passed to a transport for delivery.

 ## Code Examples